TV Paraná Turismo: History

 In the second half of June 2018, during Cida Borghetti's government, the station restored its previous name Paraná Educativa, forming a network with the group's other media outlets.
 With the beginning of Ratinho Júnior's government in January 2019, TV Paraná Educativa suspended all of its local programming, being replaced by a mere relay of TV Cultura.
 A restructuring process took place, with the withdrawal of half of its staff of 175 with a scheduled cut of up to R$4,2 million.

 In May 2019, it was announced that the station would be renamed TV Paraná Turismo, launching new programs with travel tips, fauna, fishing and agrotourism.
 The station started this phase with seven hours of local programming, but with the intention of finishing the year with up to four hours of such programming a day.
 The official launch took place at 8pm on May 14; also on the same day, the station stopped carrying TV Brasil.

 On May 26, 2021, TV Cultura announced the end of its partnership with the government of Paraná (which was reinstated in 2011).
 With the agreement, TV Cultura moved to a new station, Super Canal 13 Curitiba, while TV Paraná Turismo would become a TV Brasil affiliate.

 On May 22, 2024, the station ceased nationwide satellite broadcasting in high definition over the SKY Brasil 1 satellite (Nova Parabólica platform), reverting to standard definition.

+On July 28, 2025, it ceased broadcasting TV Brasil for the second time and began to focus on completely independent programming.
+The station announced the decision in June, motivated by the expansion of its signal throughout Paraná, and terminated its contract with EBC amicably.